-Mexican cartels are the #1 supplier of illicit marijuana and methamphetamine, while Colombian cartels are the chief source of cocaine.
-South and Central America aren’t the only culprits, though — most Fentanyl and heroin in the United States comes from Asia and the Middle East.
+Although prescription opioid abuse is a major cause of overdose deaths in the United States, drug trafficking remains a significant contributor to the illicit drug market.
+The Mexican cartels are the primary sources of illicit marijuana and methamphetamine, while Colombian cartels are the chief producers of cocaine.
+However, it is not just South and Central America that is involved in drug trafficking; most of the heroin and Fentanyl in the United States comes from Asia and the Middle East.

-The United States government seeks to fight drug trafficking on every front.
-There are joint operations with foreign governments to halt the flow of drugs into the country, strict security at ports of entry and along the borders, and local efforts inside the country to shut down supply routes.
+The United States government is committed to fighting drug trafficking through various measures, including joint operations with foreign governments to halt the flow of drugs into the country, strict security at ports of entry and along the borders, and local efforts within the country to shut down supply routes.
+In this blog post, we will focus on drug trafficking along the Arizona border and the efforts of the Arizona Border Patrol to combat this issue.

 US Customs and Border Protection

-With over 60,000 employees in its ranks, US Customs and Border Protection (CBP) is one of the largest law enforcement agencies in the world.
-The organization is charged with facilitating lawful international travel and trade, while keeping illicit drugs, weapons, and terrorists out of the United States.
+With a workforce of more than 60,000 employees, US Customs and Border Protection (CBP) is one of the largest law enforcement agencies globally.
+CBP is responsible for ensuring the lawful international travel and trade while preventing illegal drugs, weapons, and terrorists from entering the United States.

-The United States’ first unified border entity, CBP applies a comprehensive approach to border patrol and management.
-The agency combines agricultural protection, border security, immigration, and customs into one coordinated and supportive activity — a tall order considering the magnitude of America’s borders.
+CBP is the United States’ first unified border entity that applies a comprehensive approach to border patrol and management.
+The agency combines agricultural protection, border security, immigration, and customs into one coordinated and supportive activity, which is a challenging task considering the magnitude of America’s borders.

 US Drug Enforcement Administration